Dynamics on the SU(2,1)-character variety of the one-holed torus: Introduction

 \subsection{Relation with work of Schlich}

-Schlich \cite{schlich} considers representation from the fundamental group $\Gamma = \pi_1(S)$ of the $1$--holed torus $S=S_{1,1}$ into the isometry group $G$ of a geodesic and proper $\delta$--hyperbolic space.
-Since $\SUtwo =\mathrm{Isom}(\mathbf{H}^2_{\C})$ is the isometry group of the complex hyperbolic plane, her result applies also in the setting we study.
+Schlich \cite{schlich} considers representations from the fundamental group $\Gamma = \pi_1(S)$ of the $1$--holed torus $S=S_{1,1}$ into the isometry group $G$ of a geodesic and proper $\delta$--hyperbolic space.
+Since $\mathrm{P}\SUtwo =\mathrm{Isom}(\mathbf{H}^2_{\C})$ is the isometry group of the complex hyperbolic plane (see Section \ref{sec-ch2}), her result applies to the setting we study.
 For the character variety $\X = \X(F_2,\SU(2,1))$ Schlich defines two subsets of the character variety: the Bowditch set (using Definition (BQ3)) and the set of primitive-stable representations (generalizing Minsky's definition to this setting).
-One of the main result of her thesis and paper shows that the two sets coincides.
-Since it is not hard to see that the set of primitive-stable representations is a domain of discontinuity for the action of $\Out(F_2)$ on $\X$, she also proves as a corollary of her result that the set of Bowditch representations also has that property.
-In her thesis, she also consider the case of $S = S_{0,4}$ a four-holed sphere, and proves that also in that setting the set of ``simple-stable'' representations coincides with the set of Bowditch's representations \cite{schlich-thesis}.
+One of the main results of her thesis and paper shows that the two sets coincides.
+Since it is not hard to see that the set of primitive-stable representations is a domain of discontinuity for the action of $\Out(F_2)$ on $\X$, she also proves as a corollary of her result, that the set of Bowditch representations also has that property.
+In her thesis, she also considers the case of $S = S_{0,4}$ a four-holed sphere, and proves that in that setting the set of ``simple-stable'' representations coincides with the set of Bowditch's representations \cite{schlich-thesis}.

 The main difference between our work and Schlich's work is in the way Bowditch representations are defined.
 This also differentiates what are the challenging aspects of the work.
 We define our Bowditch set explicitly in terms of the character variety using the symmetry and structure understood from \cite{law0,law1}.
 Our approach is similar to that of \cite{bow_mar} and its generalizations \cite{tan_gen, mal_ont, MaPa1}, but adapted to representations into $\SU(2,1)$ where the character variety is significantly more complicated.
 In particular, our definition is well-adapted to computer implementations and testing since it is a definition dependent on only a finite number of conditions.
 Schlich's work generalizes to isometry groups of Gromov hyperbolic spaces the result obtained for $\SL(2,\C)$ by Series \cite{series2019,series2020}and Lee-Xu \cite{lee_xu} that for the free group $F_2$ the notions of Bowditch representations and primitive stable representations are equal.
-In fact, her result gives a new independent proof of this result also for $\SL(2,\C)$.
+In fact, her result gives a new independent proof of this result for $\SL(2,\C)$.